Hearing Aids

 What is Normal Hearing?

 Humans hear by collecting sound waves from the environment and converting them into signals that the brain can understand.
+Hearing would not be possible without several highly specialized anatomic structures, some of which you have probably heard of, and others that may be new to you.

 A sound is a vibration in the environment that reaches the ear and moves the eardrum (tympanic membrane).
 The outer, visible portion of the ear that we commonly refer to as the ear (auricle) is only the first and most noticeable part of the hearing organ.
 The auricle, with its conical shape and many ridges, collects vibrations from the environment and funnels them into the ear canal.
 These vibrations strike the eardrum, causing it to vibrate.